 Other factors can be relevant when assessing your case value.
 Available insurance coverage can limit the amount of compensation you ultimately receive.
 The nature of the defendant’s actions can also be important when calculating the value of your personal injury case.

-What Types of Compensation Can I Recover If I Sustained a Brain Injury in DuPage County, IL?
+What Types Of Compensation Can I Recover If I Sustained A Brain Injury In DuPage County, Illinois?

 If you were injured because someone else was negligent, you deserve to seek compensation for your injuries.